Ice1187/HackTheBox-writeups/backdoor/readme.md

 2. Scan all ports found port 1337 is open.
 3. Connect to port 1337, but nothing happen.
-4. Write the script `read_file.py` to leaverage the file read vuln to find out which process might be running the port 1337, and get its cmdline.
-The result shows that it is a gdbserver:
+4. Write the script `read_file.py` to leverage the file read vuln to find out which process might be running the port 1337, and get its cmdline.
+The result shows that it is a gdb server:

 ```
 /bin/sh -c while true;do su user -c "cd /home/user;gdbserver --once 0.0.0.0:1337 /bin/true;"; done